In today’s episode, I’m going to be talking about taking time off from your business.

-It was so cool to look back and see, in the two weeks before I went away, how much work that I got done – I wrote two books, I created two courses,
+It was so cool to look back and see how much work I got done in the two weeks before I went away – I wrote two books and created two courses,

-I ended up creating half a third course.
-I caught up a bunch of that admin stuff, I wrote email sequences, I redid sales pages – I totally revamped a bunch of things in my business.
+I ended up creating half a third course, I caught up on a bunch of admin stuff, I wrote email sequences and I redid sales pages.
+I totally revamped a bunch of things in my business.

-And it was so amazing to see that it all happened not just on the retreat, but in the lead up, and then also in the follow up as well.
+It was so amazing to see that it all happened not just on the retreat, but in the lead-up and the follow up as well!

 I usually break this rule for one or two people.
-And every time I do, I think, next time, I won’t do that, I’m actually going to really take that time away and not have any client facing time while so I’m on retreat.
+Every time I do break that rule, I think to myself that next time I won’t do that and I’m actually going to really take that time away and not have any client-facing time while I’m on retreat.

-This last time I did that.
-And I stayed true to that.
-And it was a much different feeling.
+This last time I did that and I stayed true to that.
+It was a much different feeling.